phac-nml/legiovue/docs/usage.md

 ### `--input`

+Specify a CSV samplesheet containing information about each sample including the sample name and the FASTQ-formatted reads associated with the sample.

-Get fastq sample data into the pipeline by creating a samplesheet CSV file with the header line `sample,fastq_1,fastq_2`.
-The outputs are named based on the given sample name and the data is input based on the path specified under `fastq_1` and `fastq_2`.
-The fastq files can end with `.fq`, `.fq.gz`, `.fastq`, or `.fastq.gz` to be valid
+The outputs are named based on the given sample name and the FASTQ data is input based on the path specified under `fastq_1` and `fastq_2`.
+The input FASTQ files can end with `.fq`, `.fq.gz`, `.fastq`, or `.fastq.gz` to be valid inputs.

 Example:
 | sample | fastq_1 | fastq_2 |